nomic-ai/deepscatter/README.md

 scatterplot.where_am_i()
 ```

-## Missing pieces.
+# To do

+## Indices by id.

-Almost all the code is there for indexes; this lets you zoom to any individual
+Almost all the code is there for indexes, which can locate a point
+that hasn't been loaded using an alphabetical list.
+This lets you zoom
-word without knowing where it is.
-I just haven't re-implemented it lately.
+to any individual word without knowing where it is.
+I just haven't
+re-implemented it lately.

 ```
 scatterplot.zoom_to_id('foo')
 ```

+## WebGL

+Probably this should (at least optionally) be in WebGL.
+It's nice to
+be able to control the plotting directly on data in Canvas, which is
+why I use it.
+Canvas is fine for navigation, but there might be visual
+advantages to pushing up towards 100,000 or 500,000 points.
+Above
+1,000,000 points, the problem starts to be not rendering but shipping
+data to the browser.

+## Images

+It would be pretty easy to have this draw images to the canvas as well as text and points.
+This could be useful for T-SNE exploration.
+That field is already fairly well served up to a few hundred thousand, so I haven't done it here.

+## ES Module

+This should be an ES6 module.

+## Responsive size setting

+Currently, you specify the point size and target zoom directly.
+This means that smaller
+screens have much higher overplotting than bigger ones.
+For mobile devices, it would probably
+be better to print some combination of fewer points and smaller points; how to balance those
+two goals is unclear.